Mozketo/TFS-REST-API/README.md

-# TFS REST API
+# TFS REST API with Nancy

-Micrsoft offer a reasonable API to access TFS programmatically as long as you're OK writing .NET code (C#, VB.NET, etc).
+Microsoft offer an API to access TFS programmatically which allow you to write apps and VS extensions to extend TFS.
+This is fine as long as you don't mind writing .NET code.
 TFS REST API offers a nice layer between the TFS API and your preferred language of choice.

 This project is written in C# and Nancy.
 I'm not creating a comprensive mapping so you're welcome to fork and extend as you see fit.